 - Preheat oven to 425°F. Season the pork chops with salt and pepper, and set aside.

 - In a cast iron skillet, heat the olive oil over medium heat.
-When the skillet is really hot, add the pork chops.
+When the skillet is hot, add the pork chops.
 Sear until golden, about 2 minutes per side.

 - Pour the garlic butter mixture over the pork chops.
 Place the skillet in the oven, and cook until the pork chops reach an internal temperature of 145ºF, about 10-14 minutes.
 The time depends on the thickness of your pork chops.*